reactioncommerce/reaction-docs/admin/dashboard/accounts.md

-# Accounts
+# Accounts and Permissions

 The Accounts section is the place to manage user groups and associated permissions.
 Here, you can add members to specific groups, thus giving them privileges to perform actions.
-By default the Accounts dashboard shows default admin groups (i.e Owner and Shop Managers) and users belonging to each.
+By default the Accounts dashboard shows default admin groups (i.e Owner and Store Managers) and users belonging to each.

+Before getting started, make sure you are logged in as an operator and click the <i class="font-icon fa fa-users"></i> **Accounts** icon in the Dashboard sidebar.

 ![](/assets/admin-accounts-dashboard-groups.png "Accounts Dashboard showing default admin groups and an admin created group")

-## Default Admin Groups

-#### Owner Group

-This is a special group for the "owner" of a shop.
-This group has all the permissions available in the app.
-There can only be one user per shop.

-#### Shop Manager Group

-This group possess almost all the permissions of an owner.
-A user in the shop manager group can act on behalf of the owner in most cases.
+## Add a Store Member

+To add a new member to your store, click on the "Add User" icon, located on the upper right-hand side of the Accounts card.

+Enter the user's name and email address in the fields below, and an invitation will be sent via email.

-## Add an Account to a Group
+## Add an User to a Permission Group

 ![](/assets/admin-accounts-dashboard-add-user.png "Reaction Commerce Dashboard")